 Yes/Approve No/Disapprove

-3. Are you in favor of adding the following language as an acceptable other Roofing material in Article VI
+3. Are you in favor of adding the following proposed language as an acceptable other Roofing material in Article VI

 (13)?

 Composite roofing materials must be Class 4 impact resistant, Class A fire resistant, certified to 115 mph wind gusts, a solid product with color throughout (no cavity on back), and ¾” standard thickness.